-Vets Without Borders has an open Gender Specialist position at Agronomes et Vétérinaires Sans Frontières (AVSF) in Cambodia, located in Battambang City with travel to rural areas.Download Job Overview
+Vets Without Borders has an open Gender Specialist volunteer position at Agronomes et Vétérinaires Sans Frontières (AVSF) in Cambodia, located in Battambang City with travel to rural areas.Download Volunteer Placement PDF

 Location: Battambang City